-Last week I laid out a glossary of general use film financing terms, but the blog ended up a bit too long and dense to be a single post.
+Last week I laid out a glossary of general-use film business terms, but the blog ended up a bit too long and dense to be a single post.
 So, I broke it into two.
-Last week was the basics, this week is more of the next level, and focuses entirely on investment terms.
+Last week was the basics of business terms, this week is the next level, and focuses entirely on investment terms.
 Some of these may seem tangential and unnecessary, however if your goal is to close an investor, you’ll need to thoroughly speak their language.
 If there’s something you don’t see here, check out last week’s blog here.
+I’m not a lawyer, this isn’t legal advice, and you should have a solid attorney on your team before trying to close an investment round.
+With that out of the way, let’s get started.

 Capital

-While many types exist, it most commonly refers to money.
+While many types exist, The term most commonly refers to money.

 Liquid Capital